CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ## Why planning matters

-Before heading into the field, two questions need answering: **how many samples should we take, and where should we take them?** Answering these is the aim of a **sampling design**; in other words, having enough samples, allocated across the ecosystem, to estimate carbon stock and meet the project's goals.
+Before heading into the field, two questions are worth considering: **how many samples should you take, and where should you take them?** Answering these is the aim of a **sampling design**.
+Sampling designs ensure you having enough samples, allocated across the ecosystem, to estimate carbon stock and meet the project's goals.